An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Hypothesis Testing and Multiple-Network Normality

-in probability. \end{theorem} The proofs for the distributional convergence of $T^2_U$ and $\hat T^2_U$ depend on the asymptotics for eigenvectors and eigenvalues from \citet{fan_asymptotic_2020} as discussed in \cref{sec:eigenvectors,sec:eigenvalues}.
+The proofs of the distributional convergence of $T^2_U$ and $\hat T^2_U$ depend on the asymptotics for eigenvectors and eigenvalues from \citet{fan_asymptotic_2022} as discussed in \cref{sec:eigenvectors,sec:eigenvalues}.
 The test statistic $T^2_U$ and its empirical estimate $\hat T^2_U$ can be understood as the analogue of the classical Hotelling $T^2$ statistic, considering the rows of $U$ as the means, and considering $\mathbf{\Sigma}_U(i,j)$ as the asymptotic covariance of the $i$-th row and $j$-th row of the leading eigenvectors discussed in \cref{sec:asymp_norm}.
-In fact, under the additional conditions in \cref{thm:capeCLT},
+In fact, under the additional conditions in \cref{thm:xieCLT} the limiting matrix $\mathbf{\Sigma}_U(k) = \lim_{n\to \infty} \mathbf{\Sigma}_U^{(n)}(k)$ satisfies

 \cref{thm:fansimple} does not explicitly define an estimator $\mathbf{\hat{\Sigma}}_U(i,j)$.
-The sample eigenvalues are biased as shown in \cite{fan_asymptotic_2020} (see also \citet{athreya_eigenvalues_2021} and the requisite discussion in \cref{sec:eigenvalues}), hence their estimator is based on a debiasing procedure for the eigenvalues that can be viewed as a single fixed-point iteration for the fixed-point equation that determines proper centering for the empirical eigenvalues from \citet{fan_asymptotic_2020}; see \cref{fixedpoint}.
+The sample eigenvalues are biased as shown in \cite{fan_asymptotic_2022} (see also \citet{athreya_eigenvalues_2021} and the requisite discussion in \cref{sec:eigenvalues}), hence their estimator is based on a debiasing procedure for the eigenvalues that can be viewed as a single fixed-point iteration for the fixed-point equation that determines proper centering for the empirical eigenvalues from \citet{fan_asymptotic_2022}.
+See \cref{fixedpoint}.

-The authors also prove a local power result for mixed-membership blockmodels, allowing $Z_{i*} - Z_{j*}$ to converge to zero, and they also extend their result to account for degree corrections using the normalization procedure first proposed in \citet{jin_fast_2015}.
+The aforecited paper also prove a local power result for mixed-membership blockmodels, allowing $Z_{i*} - Z_{j*}$ to converge to zero, and it also extends the result to account for degree corrections using the normalization procedure first proposed in \citet{jin_fast_2015}.

-In \citet{du_hypothesis_2021}, the authors propose using the scaled eigenvectors to perform a similar test.
+In \citet{du_hypothesis_2023}, the authors propose using the scaled eigenvectors to perform a similar test.
 Under the latent position framework, they study a hypothesis test for the more general hypothesis